DarekRomanowski/blade-builder/README.md

 As it was mentioned before, there are two ways of using this package.

-1. View files stored in _views_ directory can be accessed via index.php file from browser (only if you configure your web server).
+1. Preview tool for view files stored in _view_ directory (perfect for your frontend team creating htmls for Laravel based project).
-2. As a static html file generator.
+2. Static html file generator.

 In both cases you need to create blade templates inside _views_ directory (feel free to create subdirectories).
 When you are done with writing your blade template, you can preview it in browser.
 Just type address you've configured for this project followed by